News from Wallace House

 Curt Nickisch, reporter, WBUR (Boston); Can technological education stop displacing American middle-class jobs?

-Marcia Pledger, columnist, The Plain Dealer (Cleveland); Business Etiquette
+Marcia Pledger, columnist, The Plain Dealer (Cleveland); Business Etiquette writer

 Cynthia Rodriguez, reporter, WNYC (New York Public Radio); The connection between poverty and mental illness in the US and abroad